opencampus-sh/repo-template-intro-to-data-science-and-ml/0_DataPreparation/INSTRUCTIONS.md

 ## Task

-Create an R-script to conduct the data import and preparation process.
+Create a Jupyter Notebook or Python-script to conduct the data import and preparation process.
 Ensure each step is well-documented.